swiftlang/swift-evolution/proposals/0322-temporary-buffers.md

 ### Naming the functions something different

-* One commenter suggested making the proposed functions static members of `UnsafeMutableBufferPointer` (etc.) instead of free functions.
-I don't feel strongly here, but the Standard Library has precedent for producing transient resources via free function, e.g. `withUnsafePointer(to:)` and `withUnsafeThrowingContinuation(_:)`.
+* Several commenters suggested making the proposed functions static members of `UnsafeMutableBufferPointer` (etc.) instead of free functions.
+The Standard Library has precedent for producing transient resources via free function, e.g. `withUnsafePointer(to:)` and `withUnsafeThrowingContinuation(_:)`.
 I am not immediately aware of counter-examples in the Standard Library.
-* Several commenters proposed less verbose names: `withEphemeral(...)`, `withUnsafeLocalStorage(...)`, and `withUnsafeUninitializedBuffer(...)` were all suggested.
-I don't have strong opinions here and will defer to reviewers' wisdom here.
+* My initial proposal used longer names for each function, but review found they were too wordy.
+Several commenters proposed alternative names: `withEphemeral(...)`, `withUnsafeLocalStorage(...)`, and `withUnsafeUninitializedBuffer(...)` were all suggested, among others.

 ### Exposing some subset of the three proposed functions

-* One commenter wanted to expose _only_ `withUnsafeUninitializedMutableRawBufferPointer(byteCount:alignment:_:)` in order to add friction and reduce the risk that someone would adopt the function without understanding its behaviour.
+* One commenter wanted to expose _only_ `withUnsafeTemporaryAllocation(byteCount:alignment:_:)` in order to add friction and reduce the risk that someone would adopt the function without understanding its behaviour.
 Since most adopters would immediately need to call `bindMemory(to:)` to get a typed buffer, my suspicion is that developers would quickly learn to do so anyway.
-* Another commenter did not want to expose `withUnsafeUninitializedMutablePointer(to:_)` on the premise that it is trivial to get an `UnsafeMutablePointer` out of an `UnsafeMutableBufferPointer` with a `count` of `1`.
+* Another commenter did not want to expose `withUnsafeTemporaryAllocation(of:_)` on the premise that it is trivial to get an `UnsafeMutablePointer` out of an `UnsafeMutableBufferPointer` with a `count` of `1`.
 It is indeed easy to do so, however the two types have different sets of member functions and I'm not sure that the added friction _improves_ adopting code.
 On the other hand, if anyone needs a _single_ stack-allocated value, they can use `Optional` today to get one.

-### Letting the caller specify a size limit for stack promotion

-* It is unlikely that the caller will have sufficient additional information about the state of the program such that it can make better decisions about stack promotion than the compiler and/or Standard Library.

 ### Exposing this functionality as a type rather than as a scoped function